Dazzle Ships (album): Background

 The band were encouraged by critics to become more political.
-As such, they used shortwave radio recordings to explore Cold War and Eastern Bloc themes, while oscillating between moody pop music and experimental, musique concrète-influenced soundscapes.
+As such, they used shortwave radio recordings to explore Cold War and Eastern Bloc themes, while oscillating between moody pop music and experimental, musique concrète soundscapes.
 "Radio Prague" features the interval signal of the Czechoslovak Radio foreign service, including the time signal and station identification spoken in Czech.
 "Time Zones" is a montage of various speaking clocks from around the world.
 Neither "Radio Prague" nor "Time Zones" carry a writing credit, with OMD being credited only for arranging the tracks.
 "This Is Helena", "ABC Auto-Industry" and "International" also include parts of broadcasts recorded off the air (a presenter introducing herself, an economic bulletin, and news, respectively).
-The record also explores the pros and cons of the rise of technology in society.
+The record also explores the pros and cons of the rise of technology in society; "ABC Auto-Industry" attempts to recreate "the monotony of production line car manufacture".

 For a time the group sought inspiration in a new studio, Phil Manzanera's White House (latter Gallery Studios) in Chertsey, and hired producer Rhett Davies.
 McCluskey said, "We intimidated [Davies] in the end.
 The songs were simply not up his street.
 They weren't conducive to being handled with slick touches and it ended up with arguments."
 This did little to help band morale, as Holmes explained, "Both myself and Martin seriously began to doubt Paul and Andy's judgement...
 More and more, it was becoming Andy's album."
 The sample-based approach to compiling the tracks further alienated Cooper and Holmes; the latter would ultimately play on only three songs, which had been recorded during the earlier Gramophone Suite sessions.
 Holmes spent his time at the White House "playing video games and trying to convince [him]self that Paul and Andy knew what they were doing."
 Part of the album was also recorded at Mayfair Studios in London.
 McCluskey has cited Kraftwerk's Radio-Activity (1975) as a key influence on the record.

 To maintain the band's image of being signed to an indie label, Dazzle Ships purported to have been issued by the fictitious "Telegraph" label.
-It was released on LP, compact cassette and compact disc.
+It was released on LP, cassette tape and compact disc.
 The cover art was created by longtime OMD collaborator Peter Saville; Dazzle-ships in Drydock at Liverpool, the painting which inspired the album's title and artwork, is in the collection of the National Gallery of Canada in Ottawa.

 Commercial performance

 Dazzle Ships peaked at number five on the UK Albums Chart (remaining in the top 20 for six weeks), and also reached the top-10 in New Zealand and Spain.
-The record achieved global sales of 300,000 copies; this figure represented a fraction of the sales of multi-million selling predecessor Architecture & Morality (1981), and prompted OMD to move in a more conservative musical direction on subsequent releases.
-NMEs Gary Ryan noted that the album "was considered a flop", while McCluskey recalled, "The painful joke at Virgin was that it shipped gold and returned platinum."
+The record achieved global sales of 300,000 copies; this figure represented a fraction of the sales of multi-million selling predecessor Architecture & Morality (1981).
+Dazzle Ships was therefore considered a failure.
+McCluskey recalled, "The painful joke at Virgin was that it shipped gold and returned platinum."